MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/help-lscp/client-version-configuration.md

 - **Refresh** You can refresh the client version configuration list to verify the status of the options of all client version configurations.

 For details about interoperability among clients and client versions, see [Client Interoperability in Lync 2013 Preview](http://technet.microsoft.com/library/0f126571-91a2-45d5-855c-1e4ddb45fc04.aspx) in the Planning documentation.
-For details about working with client version configurations, see[Modify the Default Action for Clients Not Explicitly Supported or Restricted](http://technet.microsoft.com/library/548dd0f5-62fe-4c3f-8952-2b9fd4c5fff3.aspx) in the Operations documentation.
+For details about working with client version configurations, see [Modify the Default Action for Clients Not Explicitly Supported or Restricted](http://technet.microsoft.com/library/548dd0f5-62fe-4c3f-8952-2b9fd4c5fff3.aspx) in the Operations documentation.